 Classroom experiences in which students actively learn theories and best practices are central to developing the skills to teach literacy.
 The Literacy Education program offers many opportunities for students to put their own learning into practice in classrooms with diverse pupils in the metropolitan area.
 In addition, the UNI Reading Clinic provides an ideal setting for UNI Literacy Education minors to tutor children and adolescents under the supervision of Literacy faculty members.

 Literacy education students may participate in the UNI America Reads program, part of a federal program to help all school children read successfully by fourth grade.
 Eligible students tutor children in this after-school reading program.
 The UNI Student Reading Association (SRA) offers other opportunities to teach reading, hear speakers discuss new trends in reading education, and attend literacy conferences.

-For current classroom teachers, the Master's degree program is designed to develop educators' expertise in literacy education through leadership and classroom expertise.
+For current classroom teachers, the Master's degree program is designed to develop educators' expertise in literacy education through leadership and classroom experience.
 The program schedule is designed for working professionals.
-Most courses are held in the evening either online or on the Iowa Communications Network.
+Most courses are held in the evening either online or via interactive video conferencing.
 Topics include theories of literacy instruction, programs and practices in teaching literacy, assessment and evaluation of literacy development, and the integration of literacy across curriculum areas, and more.

 Increased job opportunities

 A Literacy Education specialty often helps UNI graduates move to the top of the list in job searches.
 For further employability, students may also consider taking courses to earn an Iowa reading endorsement.
 Literacy Education offers three types of reading endorsements: Reading Education grades K-8, Secondary Reading grades 5-12, and/or Reading Specialist K-12, depending on their choice of electives.